skeeterSoftworks/BabelShark/README.md

 -----------------------------------------------------------------------------------------

+17.02.2020: It's been a while since I worked on Babelshark- I had pretty much abandoned it as a Demo project for the CV that helped me find my first IT job, but a few days back I decided to return to it: I wanted to use it as a testing arena for some of the skills I learned at work, and do some related experiments.
+To cut the long story short, in the past three days I managed to get the hang of Webpack dev server + hot module replacement (yes, before this I really installed the project anew every time I made changes on the front end :O); I managed to get around the CORS issue (which I also encountered at work), and I finally imported react-bootstrap as npm module.

+---------------------------------------------------------2019-----------------------------------------------------------------

 07.04: I made the first big step in implementing React.js.
 After several unsuccessful Maven builds I finally managed to make the WebPack plugin pack the js files to a bundle.js (koji je to bezobrazluk da Webpack pretresa KOMENTARE? i zali se na nepostojece commented-out importe??).

 I'm really starting to like the modularity of React.js.
 For now I have made that single student list component, and added buttons which will call/fetch grades and payments info from a Spring REST controller which means I will no longer need separate static HTML pages for every batch-info display, but will update all components asynchronously instead.